This is a difficult question to answer… Should I quit my job before starting a business?

 Before moving to the UAE you need to take the following steps:

-- Before selecting a country, study the economic, political and business aspects of that country.
-Spend time to study in your home country and gain basic experience before moving abroad.
+- Before selecting a country, study the economic, political, and business aspects of that country.
+Spend time studying in your home country and gaining basic experience before moving abroad.
 (Unless you choose to study abroad and work as an intern/PTE student).

 - I am telling you this from my experience.
 Initially, I posted my resume on several job portals and ended up with little or no response.
 I redrafted and designed my resume and posted it again, and got an excellent response.